-The Coolest Places in Iran during Hot Summer Holidays (Part II)
+The Coldest Places in Iran during Hot Summer Holidays (P2)

 The North West of Iran

-In Part I, we introduced some of the coolest places in north and west parts of Iran to visit in order to escape the heat during hot summer holidays.
-Here, we introduce some highlights of the other cool places in the northwest of Iran that could be the best choices as your summer destination.
+In Part I, “the coolest places in Iran during hot summer holidays“, we introduced some of the coolest places in north and west parts of Iran to visit in order to escape the heat during hot summer holidays.
+Here, we introduce some highlights of the other cold places in the northwest of Iran that could be the best choices as your summer destination.

 Ardabil, the City of Spas